atlas-doc/doc/atlas-api-documentation/api-reference/Incident-Management/Incident-Notification.md

   *   **`emailLink` **<mark style="color:blue;">**string**</mark>

       Email Link is only valid for 10 mins.
 This is only for Schedule Change-Email Notification.

+  *   **`vendorRefundInformation` **<mark style="color:blue;">**string**</mark>

+      Reference information for determining Unacounted Cancellation.
+This is only for Unacounted Cancellation.
+      FULLY: means Atlas received a full refund from the airline without any schedule change or refund apply.
+      Cancelled: means Atlas found some abnormal cancellation from airline.
 {% endtab %}

 {% tab title="Samples" %}